 Some suggestions for women: longer surf shorts, yoga pants, light leggings or quick-drying pants, and a tee shirt, quick drying shirt, rash guard or tankini.
 While you can wear a two-piece bathing suit under clothing, wearing a swimsuit alone usually leads to discomfort from the harness, the terrain, or the dreaded wardrobe malfunction.
 Wear something that can get muddy, dirty or snagged.

 You can bring a wetsuit top, especially in the winter, or if you're sensitive to chilly water.
 Bring a towel and a dry set of clothing to change into at the end of the trip, so that you can ride back in comfort.
+Leave all jewelry back at your accommodations, as you won't be able to wear it on the tour.

 We go.
 There is rain in the rainforest every day.
 When very rainy weather causes water levels to rise too high to safely use the waterfalls, we use dry stations a safe distance from the water course.
 High water days are very thrilling, as the roaring waterfalls make a spectacular sight.
 We operate in a protected valley away from the ocean; unlike most other outdoor tours, it's very rare for us to cancel due to weather.